 Placement Exam.
 This will help you review some calculus, and it will give a more accurate sense of what you currently know, which is sometimes different from what topics you've seen.

 - For more information about calculus placement, you can watch

 summarizes our various calculus and linear algebra courses and how they

 - And if you want more information about calculus placement, you

 course placement FAQ, which answers additional questions

 about the calculus program.
 The FAQ is less direct than the methods

-BONUS RESOURCE: If you are one of the many students who intends to take calculus but does not feel confident about trigonometry (which is a prerequisite), our brand new Trigonometry Boot Camp may be helpful.
+- If you intend to take calculus but do not feel confident about trigonometry (which is a prerequisite), our Trigonometry Boot Camp may be helpful.

 - Similarly, if you plan to take a course that assumes knowledge of vectors, our Vector Boot Camp may help.